Updated October 6, 2025, to clarify steps in the recipe.

 - If you’re making your own buttermilk, mix the milk and vinegar and let it sit for at least 5 minutes.

-- Sift the Einkorn flour, baking powder, baking soda, and salt into a medium bowl and set aside.
+- Sift the Einkorn flour, baking powder, baking soda, and salt into a medium bowl.
+Set aside.

-- Whisk the melted butter and cacao powder in a small bowl or saucepan until smooth.
-Set this mixture aside to cool slightly.
+- Make Chocolate Mixture: Whisk the melted butter and cacao powder in a small bowl or saucepan until smooth.
+Set this mixture aside to cool to room temperature.

-- In a large bowl, beat the sugar and eggs together at medium speed on your electric mixer for at least 5 minutes.This step is crucial for creating a light, airy texture in the cake.
+- Cream Eggs & Sugar: In a large bowl, beat the sugar and eggs together at medium speed on your electric mixer for at least 5 minutes, until pale and fluffy.This step is crucial for creating a light, airy texture in the cake.

-- Slowly add the sifted Einkorn and dry ingredients to the wet mixture, stirring gently until combined.Be careful not to overmix, as Einkorn’s gluten is more delicate than modern wheat, and overmixing can lead to a dense cake.
+- Finish the batter by gently adding the sifted Einkorn and dry ingredients to the wet mixture, stirring gently until combined.Be careful not to overmix, as Einkorn’s gluten is more delicate than modern wheat, and overmixing can lead to a dense cake.

 - Preparing to Bake:For a Double-Layer Cake, Evenly divide the batter between two prepared 9-inch round cake pans.For a 9×13-inch Cake, Pour all the batter into a prepared 9×13-inch cake pan.Once the batter is in the pan(s), gently lift each pan slightly off your countertop and give it a firm bang to remove any air pockets.